camunda/camunda-docs/docs/guides/getting-started/setup-client-connection-credentials.md

 title: Setup client connection credentials
 ---

+Here, we'll set up client connection credentials to create, name, and connect your client.

 To create a new client you have to navigate into the API tab:

 ![cluster-details](./img/cluster-detail-clients.png)